getbubblenow/bubble/docs/docker-launcher.md

 describes all the launch options in detail.

 ### Running Launcher from Source
-If you have cloned the main [Bubble git repository](https://git.bubblev.org/bubblev/bubble), you can run the launcher directly, without using `curl`.
+If you have cloned the main [Bubble source repository](https://git.bubblev.org/bubblev/bubble), you can run the launcher directly, without using `curl`.

 From the top-level directory of the Bubble source repository (usually called `bubble`), run: